frictionlessdata/datapackage/data-packages/index.md

 ### Recommended Fields

-It is recommended that a resource SHOULD contain the following fields:
+It is recommended that a resource SHOULD contain the following properties:

 * `name`: a resource SHOULD contain an `name` attribute.
 The name is a simple name or identifier to be used for this resource.